 While obtaining my degree, I tutored several fellow students in a variety of subjects, such as Organic Chemistry, Cell Biology and Genetics.
 I was also a member of several student organizations that worked with local high school students where I served as a mentor and tutor to several students.
 I have a passion for science, so I am very comfortable with several areas of science such as Biology, Chemistry, Earth Science, Meteorology (weather) and Astronomy.
 My style of tutoring is very simple, yet effective.
 I make sure my students understand the basics of the subject and build from there.
 I also look into their study habits and try to find the main reason why he/she needs help.
 Then, I focus on ensuring my students become a true master of their domain, to truly understand the reasoning of the material, and not just the "what".

-Portland State University - B.S., Microbiology
+Undergraduate Degree: Portland State University - Bachelor of Science, Microbiology

 What is your teaching philosophy?